veltriv67/weather-subscription/README.md

 To run:

-In project_root: Run yarn install, webpack
+In project_root run:
+yarn install
+webpack

+In project_root/weather-subscription-service run:
-In project_root/weather-subscription-service: Run composer install
+composer install

 In the browser open project_dir/src/client